willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

         specialized templates are not templates and so they are treated just like any other function.

-3.4.4 Header files **should** use forward declarations instead of header file in clusions when possible.
-      This avoids having the compiler open more files than are needed, which can speed up recompilation when header files change.
+3.4.4 Header files **should** use forward declarations instead of header file inclusions when possible.This avoids having the compiler open more files than are needed, which can speed up recompilation when header files change.

       **Exceptions:**